-This is entirely a valley walk, following the River Wharfe upstream from the lowland scenery of Lower Wharfedale to the more hilly surroundings of the Yorkshire Dales National Park.
-Those who prefer a slightly shorter day can opt to stop at Appletreewick (12 miles from Ilkley); while the really fit and ambitious might consider continuing to Grassington or Linton.
+This is an entirely valley walk, following the River Wharfe upstream from the lowland scenery of Lower Wharfedale to the hillier surroundings of the Yorkshire Dales National Park.
+Those who prefer a slightly shorter day can opt to stop at Appletreewick (12 miles from Ilkley), while the really fit and ambitious might consider continuing to Grassington or Linton.
 In any case the main highlight of the day for most walkers is the ruined Augustinian priory at Bolton Abbey, in a fine setting close to the River Wharfe.
 It can be crowded at summer weekends, but still, near the half-way point of the stage, makes a pleasant spot for a picnic lunch.
-There is also a cafe serving lunches a mile earlier at Bolton Bridge.
-Appletreewick (a short walk off the Dales Way itself) and Burnsall are both characteristically pretty stone-built Dales villages, with pubs where you can obtain evening meals without booking in advance.
+There is also a café serving lunches a mile earlier at Bolton Bridge.
+Appletreewick (a short walk off the Dales Way itself) and Burnsall are both characteristically pretty stone-built Dales villages, with pubs where you can obtain evening meals.

-If you start in Appletreewick or Burnsall you could aim to reach Buckden (milepost 27) or Hubberholme (milepost 28) or Yockenthwaite (milepost 30) today.
+If you start in Appletreewick or Burnsall you could aim to reach Buckden (milepost 27), Hubberholme (milepost 28) or Yockenthwaite (milepost 30) today.
 If you start in Grassington and are a moderate or strong walker you could continue beyond Yockenthwaite to Deepdale (milepost 31), Beckermonds (milepost 32.5) or Oughtershaw (milepost 33.5).
 The first and last sections of this stage again keep close to the valley bottom, but the middle section of 5 miles or so between Grassington and Kettlewell take you onto the high ground on the east side of the Dale, where you cross some good examples of the famous 'limestone pavements' (areas of bare rock with grooves or 'grykes' eroded by solution to a depth of up to a metre or more).
 The upstanding ridges between the grykes are called 'clints'.
 The views across the Dale take in the great rock mass of Kilnsey Crag, popular with rock gymnasts.
-The villages of Grassington and Kettlewell provide all the facilities that you could wish for en route, including shops, pubs and cafes, toilets and public phones, as does Buckden which is closer to the end of the stage.
-Hubberholme also has a pub (the last before Dentdale) where you can get an evening meal, but if you decide to stay at Yockenthwaite you will need to order an evening meal at your accommodation or be prepared to return to Hubberholme to eat.
+The villages of Grassington and Kettlewell provide all the facilities that you could wish for en route, including shops, pubs and cafés, as does Buckden, which is closer to the end of the stage.

-This stage includes the highest and wildest ground of the trip, the area of bleak open moorland of reaching 430m/ 1410 feet, which you cross between the long ascent of Wharfedale and Langstrothdale and the shorter steeper descent into Dentdale.
+This stage includes the highest and wildest ground of the trip, the area of bleak open moorland reaching 430m/1,410 feet, which you cross between the long ascent of Wharfedale and Langstrothdale, and the shorter, steeper descent into Dentdale.
 If you are not confident of your fitness or navigational ability you should consider breaking the stage into two and stopping for the night at either Cam Houses (milepost 36.6) or Gearstones (milepost 40).
 There is no shop en route between Buckden (milepost 27) and Dent village (milepost 50) so make sure you have all you need before embarking on this stage.
-Also there is nowhere to get a meal between Hubberholme (milepost 28) and Cowgill in Dentdale (milepost 45) so you will need to book an evening meal if you are spending a night between these two points.
-The pub at Dent Head (Cowgill) no longer provides evening meals, except to resident guests.

 After a couple of fairly demanding stages most walkers welcome the opportunity of an easier day in the peace and solitude of the secretive valley of Dentdale.
-Especially attractive are the whitewashed cottages and cobbled streets of the pretty village of Dent (milepost 56 - 0.2 mile), where you can relax and enjoy a pub lunch a short distance off the Dales Way.
-Sedbergh makes a very good overnight stop and has pubs which provide evening meals without booking to all comers as well as a variety of accommodation.
-Sedbergh is 0.5 mile from the nearest point on the Dales Way at Millthrop.
+Especially attractive are the whitewashed cottages and cobbled streets of the pretty village of Dent (milepost 56), where you can relax and enjoy a pub lunch.
+Sedbergh makes a very good overnight stop and has pubs which provide evening meals, as well as a variety of accommodation.
+Sedbergh is 0.5 miles from the nearest point on the Dales Way at Millthrop.